Bruno Fakhouri • March 16, 2025

 Ever wondered how to stop making those annoying typos and grammar mistakes when typing on your phone?
 Have ya thought about how much time you waste going back and fixing errors?
 AI keyboards might just be what you're looking for.

-I've been using AI keyboards for over three years now, and lemme tell you, they've changed how I communicate.
+I've been using AI keyboards for over four years now, and honestly, they've transformed how I communicate on mobile.
 These smart tools do way more than just correct spelling—they help you write better, faster, and with more confidence.
-They're like having a writing coach right inside your phone, but without the judgy attitude.
+Think of it like having a writing coach right inside your phone, one that learns your quirks and helps you sound like yourself, just polished.

 In this guide, I'll show you exactly how to use an AI keyboard to improve your writing, from setting it up to using its advanced features.
 Whether you're writin' professional emails, crafting social media posts, or just texting friends, these tips will help you get the most from this technology.